conoro/hugo.conoroneill.com/content/post/doa-salomon-vision-is-another-ankle-breaker.md

 Of course this situation is entirely my fault, I should never have put them on 6 days before my biggest race of the year.

-But unless you are François D'Haene, avoid the Salmon Visions like the plague.
-I predict they will disappear without a trace, just like their ankle breaking predecessors, the Sense Pro Max.
+Unless you are François D'Haene, avoid the Salmon Visions like the plague.
+I predict they will disappear without a trace, just like their ankle-breaking predecessors, the Sense Pro Max.

 End-rant.